FredKSchott/snowpack/docs/02-quickstart.md

 ✔ snowpack installed: preact, htm.
 [0.50s]
 ```

 If all went well, you should see a `web_modules/` directory containing the files `preact.js` & `htm.js`.
-This is the magic of Snowpack: you can import this file directly in the browser.
-This lets you ship your application to the browser without requiring a bundler.
+This is the magic of Snowpack: your application can import these files directly and the browser will run them with no additional tooling needed!

 Optionally, you can now run `npm install snowpack --save-dev` to speed up future Snowpack runs.
 Otherwise, npx tends to re-install the tool before every run.